Jeffry Boatright – Suwannee County Writer

 Does your family support your career as a writer?

 This is a favorite question of all because it is the easiest.
 Yes!
 My family has always been supportive of my writing career.
 They are my biggest fans and critics.
-In all honesty, my wife, parents, and siblings would make much better authors than I am.
+In all honesty, my wife, parents, and siblings would make me a much better author than I am.
 I also have a host of nieces and nephews who are all quite talented and capable authors.
 It is exciting to consider what the future has in store for them.

 Does writing energize or exhaust you?